A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Review of existing literature

 \subsection{Goal of this study}

-We present a new determination of the atomic number dependence of the coherent conversion rate, using the method of Barrett moments \cite{Barrett1970} to add the many muonic X-ray measurements of nuclear charge distributions to the electron scattering data used in previous studies.
+Our new determination of the atomic number dependence of the coherent conversion rate employs the method of Barrett moments \cite{Barrett1970} to add the many muonic X-ray measurements of nuclear charge distributions to the electron scattering data used in previous studies.
 The muonic X-ray data encompass measurements of many strongly-deformed nuclei, using the resolved hyperfine structure in the X-ray transitions to measure the nuclear quadrupole moment shape, typically parameterized by a three-parameter Fermi distribution.

 Our treatment of the $A$ and $Z$ dependence of conversion differs from previous treatments in several ways: \begin{itemize} \item While previous studies have mainly used electron-scattering-based nuclear size determinations, we include the many measurements of nuclear charge distributions determined using muonic X-rays.
 This substantially enlarges the sample size, particularly in the regime above $Z = 60$, where many nuclei have substantial quadrupole deformations.
 We combine the elastic electron scattering and muonic X-ray data using the method of Barrett moments, and devise a procedure to incorporate the effect of permanent $Y_{20}$ deformations on the effective nuclear skin thickness.
 By this approach, we can include the conversion rates for a total of 236 isotopes.